oracle-livelabs/developer/dev-ai-app-dev-retail/ai-exercise/ai-vector-search-challenge.md

 **Welcome to the Code with AI Vector Search Challenge!**

-This lab guides you through building a loan matching feature for a financial app using Similarity Search in Oracle Database 23ai.
-You will fix and complete a Jupyter Notebook to implement AI Vector Search, enabling the app to find loan offers that closely match user profiles based on vector similarity.
+In this lab, you upgrade a retail returns portal by adding a similar return search powered by AI Vector Search in Oracle Database 23ai.
+Working in a Jupyter Notebook, you’ll finish partially written Python that vectorizes product images, damage descriptions, and order notes so a new request can be matched to semantically similar past returns.
+The exercise shows how vector search spots fraud patterns and fast track approvals far better than basic keyword filters.

 ![Similarity Search](./images/similarity-search.png " ")

-At SeerEquites, the data science team is building a smarter loan recommendation system using vector similarity.
-They started implementing a feature that vectorizes loan descriptions and matches them to user queries—**but the code is incomplete**. ❗Key sections are marked (**"CHANGES GO HERE"**) and it is up to you to finish the job and make the feature work.❗
+At Seer Retail, the data science team is building a smarter return recommendation system using vector similarity.
+They started implementing a feature that vectorizes return packages and matches them to user queries—**but the code is incomplete**. ❗Key sections are marked (**"CHANGES GO HERE"**) and it is up to you to finish the job and make the feature work.❗

 **Why AI Vector Search?**

 Keyword searches often miss context.
-For example, "Affordable Housing Loan" and "Low-Income Home Loan" mean similar things but use different terms.
+For example, "Damaged Return" and "Missing Returns" mean similar things but use different terms.
 AI Vector Search solves this by converting text into vectors (embeddings) that capture meaning.
 With Oracle Database 23ai, you will use similarity search to match user queries to loan descriptions based on semantics, not just keywords.
 If you're ready to dive in, proceed with this lab and start coding.
 If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 5b Step-by-step: Code with AI Vector Search for step-by-step instructions.

 Good luck, and enjoy the process.
 Let’s get coding!